Lucianod28/Ada-project/People & Discounts.md

 ![svg](Story_reduced_files/Story_reduced_25_0.svg)

+# How advertising campaigns impact the different categories people?

 In this section we are going to analyze how discounts impact people's shop habits.
 We shall look at these habits from 2 different perspective: the status of the person